dpaetsch/processing-projects/README.md

 - **bouncing_balls_lines_change**: An iteration where bouncing balls leave vibrant, randomized colored lines on the screen, creating a mesmerizing effect.
 - **moving_circles_1**: A mesmerizing animation of 20 slightly offset concentric circles that undulate, shrink, and grow with time.
 - **moving_circles_2**: An interactive illusion of a 3D cone created by concentric circles, with mouse movement revealing patterns like a flower.

+#### Useful Tools:
+- **two_choices**: simple project was originally created to help decide whether to skip class or not.
+- **button_template**: A reusable circular button class that detects mouse clicks, useful for interactive user interfaces.
+- **button_square_template**: A reusable square, opaque button class that detects mouse clicks, ideal for user interface components.

 #### Miscellaneous: